-Everyone should plan to have an emergency fund, a savings account for the unexpected.
+Everyone should plan to have an emergency fund — a savings account for the unexpected.
 Talking to a good friend of mine, at work one day, really got me thinking.
 That day, as the economy was starting to head straight for the cliff, and the whole world was freaked out, he said to me “you know, I started thinking … what would I do if I were to lose my job?
 Have you ever thought of that?”

-And to be honest, I did, but I didn’t really think about it, if you know what I mean.
+And to be honest, I did, but I didn’t really think about it if you know what I mean.
 I never thought of what I would have to do to make up for the lost income.
 How would I pay my mortgage?
 Would I be fine?
 I mean, I seemed financially stable.
-Everything was going good.
+Everything was going well.
 But what would happen if, all of a sudden, I was handed a pink slip?
-Could I live on one pay.
+Could I live on one paycheque?
 Probably for a while.
 Maybe, maybe not.
 At the time, I had just gotten married, but I didn’t have any children yet.
 I had no contingency plan.
 No emergency fund or rainy day savings at all.

 Are you prepared?

 Well, since that conversation, I’ve been slowly putting away some extra money aside.
 A recent Harris/Decima poll revealed that 45 percent of Canadians do not have an emergency fund, potentially putting them in trouble if some big unexpected event did happen.
 Everyone needs a Plan B.

 In addition to your savings, an emergency fund is essential in case things go awry.
 This is separate from saving for your vacation or that new iPhone you’ve always wanted.
 We’re talking emergencies – unexpected expenses.
 You or your wife loses her job, your vehicle breaks down, a water pipe bursts in your basement in the dead of winter, or to pay for sudden funeral expenses.
 When things happen, you don’t want to be relying on a credit card.
 It’s always best to plan for the worst.